sylvester-francis/Automated-Document-Compliance-Auditor/README.md

 ## Usage

 1. Upload a document (PDF, DOCX, or TXT)
-2. The system will process the document and extract text
+2. The system will process the document and extract text and metadata
 3. Check compliance against selected standards (GDPR, HIPAA, etc.)
 4. View compliance issues and get AI-powered suggestions for remediation
 5. Generate suggestions using the "Generate Suggestion (Claude)" button
+6. Export compliance reports as PDF for documentation
+7. Toggle between light and dark mode for comfortable viewing
+8. Use the search and filtering options to find specific documents
+9. Access all functionality programmatically through the API

 ## Project Structure
 ```bash